DerZyklop/hitchhikr/docs/CONCEPT.md

 [Alpha 1](https://github.com/DerZyklop/hitchhikr/issues?milestone=2) will be an app with a mobile-friendly way to access [data from Hitchwiki Maps](http://hitchwiki.org/maps/api/?place=2245).

+[Alpha 2](https://github.com/DerZyklop/hitchhikr/issues?milestone=4) will have the car and location log feature.

+[Beta 1](https://github.com/DerZyklop/hitchhikr/issues?milestone=1) will be the one that one really want to use on the streets.
+Beta 1 will be public but not promoted.

 ## Tools

 ### API's